Tambo Minangkabau: Etymology

+The word tambo tracing back to Proto-Austronesian (Proto-Malayo-Polynesian), with the general meaning of "beginning," equivalent to the other kinship terms tambai (old malay), tarombo (batak), matembai (kawi), tembey in the Sundanese language.
+The words tambo can also mean history, chronicle, or legend.
+It has the same meaning as babad in Javanese or Sundanese.

 Editions

-The tambo was first found in Western Sumatran language (Minangkabau) written in Arabic script.
+The tambo was first found in Minangkabau language written in Arabic script.
 Writing in Latin script was only known from the early 20th century, which compared some historical evidence.
 Most Minangkabau tambo manuscripts were written in Arabic-Sumatran system (Jawi), and a few were written in Latin script.
 There are 83 known manuscripts.
 Their titles vary, for example Undang-Undang Minang, Tambo Adat, Adat Istiadat Minang, Kitab Kesimpanan Adat dan Undang-Undang, Undang-Undang Luhak Tiga Laras, and Undang-Undang Adat.

 The Minangkabau tambo is mainly divided into two parts: